nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_clinical_summary.md

 ## Clinical Summary Section Content##
 The Clinical summary section carries a narrative summary of the episode.
 Where possible, very brief,items in bold are subheadings and should be formatted as such in any html sent:

-**Clincal summary**
+- **Clincal summary** - Summary of the encounter.
+Where possible, very brief.
 This may include interpretation of findings and results; differential diagnoses, opinion and specific action(s).
 Planned actions will be recorded under ‘plan’.

 ##  Example Clinical Summary Section ##